mlhubber/mlhub/docs/README.md

     $ pip3 install mlhub

 Once installed you will be able to run the sample \'rain\' model assuming that you have the free and open source [R statistical software package](https://cran.r-project.org) installed.
-The TL;DR version is below.
+The quick start version is below.
 Note that you type the command `ml ...` and that everything from the `#` to the end of the line is ignored (it\'s a comment):

     $ ml install   rain # Install the model named 'rain'.
     $ ml demo      rain # Run the demonstration of the model